-I'm Reverend Glyn Thomson I am the Chair of Governors.
-I am 65 years old and I am married with a son and daughter, both of whom are grown up.
-We have three grandchildren aged 15, 6 and 3.
+I'm Reverend Glyn Thomson I am the Vice Chair of Governors.
+I am married with a son and daughter, both of whom are grown up.
+We have three grandchildren.

 Having been involved in senior management for 28 years of my career which culminated in being a Chief Executive, I gained considerable experience in strategic leadership and management, finance, staff development and motivation, personnel issues and monitoring performance.
-I have needed to draw on this experience, since I became Chair of Governors in October 2013, as I have worked closely with the Head Teacher in driving forward improvement in the school and seeking to establish strong governance.
+I have needed to draw on this experience, since I became Chair of Governors in October 2013, and Vice Chair in September 2019 as I have worked closely with the Head Teacher in driving forward improvement in the school and seeking to establish strong governance.

 In July 2011 I retired after 44 years of work and I then trained for ordination with the Church of England.
 I was ordained in July 2013 and I am now part of the ministry team for St. Luke's (Princess Drive), St. Jude's, Stockbridge Village, St. George's, Huyton, and St. Mary's (Knowsley Village).